Enhancing Group Fairness in Online Settings Using Oblique Decision Forests: Introduction

 \section{Introduction}

 Critical applications of machine learning, such as hiring \citep{dastin2022amazon} and criminal recidivism \citep{larson2016we}, require special attention to avoid perpetuating biases present in training data~\citep{corbett2017algorithmic, buolamwini2018gender, raji2019actionable}.
 Group fairness, which is a well-studied paradigm for mitigating such biases in machine learning~\citep{mehrabi2021survey, hort2022bias}, tries to achieve statistical parity of a system's predictions among different demographic (or protected) groups (e.g., gender or race).
-In general, group fairness-enhancing techniques can be broadly categorized into three categories: {pre-processing}~\citep{zemel2013learning, calmon2017optimized}, {post-processing}~\citep{hardt2016equality, pleiss2017fairness, alghamdi2022beyond}, and {in-processing}~\citep{quadrianto2017recycling, agarwal2018reductions, lowy2021stochastic} techniques.
+In general, group fairness-enhancing techniques can be broadly categorized into three categories: {pre-processing}~\citep{zemel2013learning, calmon2017optimized}, {post-processing}~\citep{hardt2016equality, pleiss2017fairness, alghamdi2022beyond}, and {in-processing}~\citep{quadrianto2017recycling, agarwal2018reductions, lowy2021stochastic, baharlouei2024fferm} techniques.
 Most of these approaches rely on group fairness objectives that are optimized alongside task-specific objectives in an offline setting~\citep{dwork2012fairness}.
-Group fairness objectives (e.g., demographic parity) are defined using expectations of predictions across different demographic groups, which requires the system to have access to labeled data from different groups.
-However, in many modern applications (e.g., moderation decisions for social media content), data arrives in an online fashion -- one instance at a time, and ML systems need to be continuously updated using the data stream.
+Group fairness objectives (e.g., demographic parity) are defined using expectations of predictions across different demographic groups, requiring access to labeled data from different groups.
+However, in many modern applications (e.g., output moderation using toxicity classifiers for chatbots, social media content, etc.), data arrives in an online fashion.
+In such cases, the definition of safety is evolving, and new unsafe data points are identified on the fly, making them prime candidates for online learning.

 In the online setting, optimizing for group fairness poses several unique challenges.
 Central to this paper, in-processing techniques require additional storage or computation since the system only has access to a single input instance at any given time.
 In online settings, naively training the model using group fairness loss involves storing all (or at least a subset of) the input instances seen so far, and performing forward/backward passes through the model using these instances at each step of online learning, which can be computationally expensive.
 We also note that other techniques such as pre-processing techniques are clearly impractical as they require prior access to data.
 Post-processing techniques typically assume black-box access to a trained model and a held-out validation set~\citep{hardt2016equality}, which can be impractical or expensive to acquire during online learning.